Spike Lee blasts "Green Book" win: "The ref made a bad call"

 "No, I thought it was courtside at the Garden, and the ref made a bad call," said the die-hard New York Knicks fan.

-"Green Book," which also earned best supporting actor for Mahershala Ali (who plays Shirley) and best original screenplay, has been slammed by some viewers and critics as a "white savior" film written and directed by white people that uses racial clichés.
+"Green Book," which also earned best supporting actor for Mahershala Ali (who plays Shirley) and best original screenplay, has been slammed by some viewers and critics as a "white savior" film, written and directed by white people and that uses racial clichés.

 During awards season, its screenwriter, Nick Vallelonga, the son of the real-life driver, Tony Lip, was under fire for a 2015 tweet about Muslims cheering during the Sept.
 11 terrorist attacks that had already been debunked.